midearth-labs/fit-journey/game/design/content-generation/prompts.md

 5.  **Article Reading Time & Images/Infographics:** While these cannot be directly assessed from just the titles, the detailed nature of some titles in `claude-opus.json` (e.g., "Gym Equipment Identification: Cardio Zone Decoded (Part 1/3)") strongly suggests a plan for multi-part articles and the integration of visuals where appropriate.

 In summary, `claude-opus.json` not only meets the quantitative structural requirements (article count per category) but also excels in capturing the *qualitative* content philosophy and "Journey-Solution Method" that is central to the project's success.
 Its titles are compelling, empathetic, and perfectly aligned with the target audience and learning objectives for a beginner-focused fitness app.

+### Prompt 3 (attached is content-type.ts, background.md, and each knowledge-base )
+Generate the full details of Questions for article 1.
+"9ba7b810-9dad-11d1-80b4-00c04fd430c8" - "fundamental-movement-patterns" - "Fundamental Movement Patterns: Some Core Building Blocks (Push, Pull, Hinge, Squat, Rotation)" using the Question structure in "content-types.ts".

+**IMPORTANT: Use the generation rules specified in "background.md" and also on each property comments in the Question structure.
+Calculate the number of questions correctly using the passages array in each article.
+Ensure you reference the right article, article 1 will be article index 0 in the  articles json file , article 12 will be article index 11 in the json file.**

+Output the result as a JSON artifact.